leffjesh/whippet/README.md

 ##Usage

+### Species Scoring

-You will first need to setup your species scores using the WHIPPET Species Assessment Form and placing the values into the species_scores.csv file that is included in this repository.
+You will first need to setup your species scores using the WHIPPET Species Assessment Form (WHIPPET Species Assessment Form.pdf) and placing the values into the species_scores.csv file that is included in this repository.
+Values currently provided in species_scores.csv are either from CAL-IPC (most) or Clackamas SWCD (some).

+To calculate scores, use the Cal-IPC Criteria (available online: http://www.cal-ipc.org/ip/inventory/pdf/Criteria.pdf) to score the WHIPPET criteria for:
+-	Impact to Wildlands
+  - Rate of Spread
+  - Reproductive Ability

+Assign a score using explanations in the scoring document for the remaining species-level criteria:
+- Detectability (although you’re welcome to score this at the population level, if you can get the data),
+- Control Effectiveness
+- Control Cost.

 ###Distance and Area Scoring